JarronL/pynrc/CONTRIBUTING.rst

       $ make docs

 4. Push all updates to github and make sure readthedocs generates correctly before actually submitting the release.
+5. Update citation file if needed (TODO: update bump2version to do this automatically).
-5. Package a distribution and test upload the release to TestPyPI:
+6. Package a distribution and test upload the release to TestPyPI:

    .. code-block:: sh

       $ make release-test

-6. If everything works without a hitch, then upload the release to PyPI:
+7. If everything works without a hitch, then upload the release to PyPI:

    .. code-block:: sh